penghui-yang/L2D/README.md

 We split a distiller into three parts: feature-based part, label-wise embedding part and logits-based part.
 Each part has a balancing parameter lambda and corresponding parameters.

+It is worth noting that you can set `teacher_pretrained = True` after you have already trained a teacher model and stored its weight parameters in order to avoid repetitive training and save your time.

 ## Citation